MileHacker Logo

 Ronda has no cable cars, funiculars, or other unique local transport systems like those in some mountainous cities.

-• Movement is mainly by going for a walk.
+• Movement is mainly by walking.

 • Natural ascent/descent experience.